-Research and training have identified several markers that help define how well we relate to life's challenges and how successful we are at navigating life's tragedies.
+Research and training have identified several markers that help define how well we relate to life's challenges and how successful we are at navigating life's storms.
 The first three markers relate to the concept of toughness.
 We might also call it fortitude, determination, or resolve.
 Usually, what toughens us are the things that go wrong, the hard knocks we learn from.
-Gun-violence events are some of the toughest challenges, because most people are completely unprepared to deal with such a devastating and nightmarish ordeal.
+Natural disasters are some of the toughest challenges, because most people are unprepared to deal with such a disruptive and unexpected change.

 While experience is the best teacher, we can also train ourselves-mentally, emotionally, spiritually, and physically-to be tougher by refusing to allow life to get us down.
-Throughout life, we encounter many challenges, and when we fall, it is our degree of toughness that determines how quickly we recover.
+Throughout life, we encounter many challenges.
+When we fall, it is our degree of toughness that determines how quickly we recover.
 Toughness is measured by the following three markers: